-If you operate a flight line that is using the Chronos Scheduler and an A&P shop that is using the Quantum MX product, you can easily maintain current aircraft status between your flight and maintenance departments.
+If you operate a flight operations department that is using the Chronos Scheduler and an A&P inspection and repair shop that is using the Quantum MX product, you can easily maintain current aircraft status between your flight and maintenance departments.

 As aircraft are scheduled and flown, Chronos maintains a usage log of every flight (which causes a hobbs and tach time update.)
 Chronos includes a maintenance reminders module that tracks the status of any scheduled maintenance item as the aircraft hobbs and tach times are updated.